Fed slows rate hikes even as Powell says there’s more work to do

 Powell has zeroed in on the labor market as a source of potential inflationary pressure, arguing that demand for workers is outstripping supply and that wages are rising too quickly to be consistent with the Fed's 2% inflation target.

-Officials got some welcome news on that front as they began their two-day meeting Tuesday, with the
+Officials got some welcome news on that front as they began their two-day meeting Tuesday, with the Labor Department reporting that a broad gauge of wages and benefits slowed in the final three months of 2022.

 Another reading on the jobs market arrives Friday, when the government releases the employment report for January.
 Payrolls growth is forecast to have slowed to 190,000 last month from 223,000 in December while unemployment may have ticked up to 3.6% from 3.5%.